• FAQs

 • What is the Bhutan SDF?

-It is an environmental levy on all tourists visiting Bhutan and is implemented as a daily fee paid by tourists, with the revenue generated mainly used to support infrastructure development and conservation, healthcare and education initiatives.
+It's an environmental levy on all tourists visiting Bhutan and is implemented as a daily fee paid by tourists, with the revenue generated mainly used to support infrastructure development and conservation, healthcare and education initiatives.

 The aim is to promote smaller scale sustainable tourism, to reduce negative impacts of tourism and at the same time maximise the benefits for local communities.